Gperez88/smart_media_widgets/README.md

 # Smart Media Widgets

-A Flutter package providing smart, reusable widgets for displaying images and videos with preloading, error handling, and optimization features.
+A Flutter package providing smart, reusable widgets for displaying images, videos, and audio with preloading, error handling, and optimization features.

 > **⚠️ Development Status**: This package is currently in internal development phase and has not been officially released to pub.dev yet.